Viperion’s healbot (Devout Cleric build in Mod 17)

 - Blessed Armaments – when using Exaltation or Divine Glow you also get an additional 10% reduced damage.
 The other feat increases your damage by 10% depending on how full your divinity meter is – this makes no sense, in my opinion for a healer who should heal not deal damage…

-- Persistent Guardian – helps with more healing over time from your Guardian of Life daily.
+- Persistent Guardian OR Anointed Arms (different loadouts) – Persistent Guardian helps with more healing over time from your Guardian of Life daily.
 Usually you use that daily when your encounters are not enough to handle the situation, so this feat which extends the healing of the daily over time, is just pure gold.
-The other feat based on Annointed Army can also be slighly good but on a different loadout for damage buffing.
+The Anointed Arms feat is based on the Anointed Army daily and it’s recommended for damage buffing (e.g. good to use in ToMM 2nd phase dps check).

 - Light of Devotion – with every 4 seconds of praying, your next healing is boosted by 5%.
 Stacks 3 times.
 This goes hand-in-hand with the fact that you will have to pray every now and then to keep your divinity up.
 Just remember to do it for at least 4s to trigger this bonus.
 The other feat, Angel of Life is not good because those 30 stacks are way too much to achieve and over time you might just lose them all (e.g. unskippable long CoDG cutscene…).